-Minimum PG Asphalt Cement Grade

-Street Classifications Surface Courses Binder and Level Up Courses Base Courses

-Collector Streets PG 70-22 PG 70-22 PG 64-22
+Minimum PG Asphalt Cement Grade Street Classifications Surface Courses Binder & Level Up Courses Base Courses Local Type A with Bus Traffic PG 70-22 Local Type A without Bus Traffic PG 64-22 PG 64-22 PG 64-22

-The asphaltic concrete should be compacted on the roadway to contain from 5 to 9 percent air voids computed using the maximum theoretical specific gravity (Rice) of the mixture determined according to Test Method Tex-227-F. Pavement specimens, which shall be either cores or sections of asphaltic pavement, will be tested according to Test Method Tex-207-F. The nuclear-density gauge or other methods which correlate satisfactorily with results obtained from project roadway specimens may be used when approved by the Engineer.
+The asphaltic concrete should be compacted on the roadway to contain from 3 to 8 percent air voids computed using the maximum theoretical specific gravity (Rice) of the mixture determined according to Test Method Tex-227-F. Pavement specimens, which shall be either cores or sections of asphaltic pavement, will be tested according to Test Method Tex-207-F. The nuclear-density gauge or other methods which correlate satisfactorily with results obtained from project roadway specimens may be used when approved by the Engineer.
 Unless otherwise shown on the plans, the Contractor shall be responsible for obtaining the required roadway specimens at their expense and in a manner and at locations selected by the Engineer.